opencap/protocol/CAP.md

 which specifies that this alias is not a "proxied" alias and is hosted on the server with the same domain name as that of the alias.

 * Wallet now knows that a CAP server is running at https://opencap.domain.tld:443
-* Bob is sending NANO and the Ledger ID for NANO is 1
+* Bob is sending NANO and the Asset ID for NANO is 1
 * Bob's wallet makes a GET request to the formulated URL: https://opencap.domain.tld:443/domain.tld/alice/1
 * If Alice truly has at least one NANO address on the server, it will be sent back to Bob's wallet with an HTTP 200 Status OK.